kobolcs/qcs/java-event-driven-tests/README.md

 * **Enterprise Ecosystem**: Java, combined with frameworks like Spring Boot, remains a dominant force in large-scale enterprise applications, making this a critical skill for testing in that domain.

 ### Similar Tooling in Other Languages
+### Strategic Advantage
+- Validates message flows end-to-end without a costly staging environment.
+- Containers spin up on demand, keeping pipelines both fast and isolated.
+- See [Architectural Principles](../ARCHITECTURAL_PRINCIPLES.md) for the patterns reused across the suite.

 The **Testcontainers** pattern of managing ephemeral test dependencies in code is a cross-language standard.
 * **.NET (C#)**: `Testcontainers for .NET` provides the exact same functionality.